Build a Flutter App that Integrates with Viam

 Set up your Flutter development environment

-This tutorial uses Visual Studio Code (VS Code) as the development environment (IDE), and uses the VS Code Flutter extension to generate necessary boilerplate code.
+This tutorial uses Visual Studio Code (VS Code) as the development environment (IDE), and uses the VS Code Flutter extension to generate sample project code.
 You can use a different editor, but it will be much easier to follow along using VS Code.

 Platform compatibility